CVIR-Lab/SynMars/README.md

   <em> (a) - (c) are the comparison between some typical images of our SynMars Air and images by Ingenuity Mars helicopter</em>
 </div>

 In each scenario, as shown in Figure 3, the Mars helicopter collaborates with the Mars rover through a virtual camera for exploration.
 SynMars Air is capable of supporting various downstream visual tasks, including object detection, semantic segmentation, and 3D reconstruction.
-Referring to the Ingenuity Mars helicopter of Zhurong, its flight altitude is about 5 meters above the ground.
+Referring to the Ingenuity Mars helicopter, its flight altitude is set about 5 meters above the ground.
 <div align=center>
   <img src=https://github.com/CVIR-Lab/SynMars/blob/SynMars-Air/IMG/00788.image.png width="20%" />
   <img src=https://github.com/CVIR-Lab/SynMars/blob/SynMars-Air/IMG/00788.mask.png width="20%" />